What Is Historical Data Analysis?

 Financial Data Mining

 Data mining is the process of analyzing large, and sometimes-unrelated, data sets for useful information.
 As technology has evolved, the ability to conduct a data mining operation has become readily accessible to anyone with computing power and a database.
 This ability to quickly sift through large amounts of information in an attempt to identify relationships and patterns hidden within the data is extremely valuable in the financial markets.

-Historical data analysis is essentially a data mining project that focuses on data sets related to the past behavior of a specific market or financial instrument.
+Historical data analysis is essentially a data mining project that focuses on data sets related to the past behaviour of a specific market or financial instrument.
 Recorded market-related statistics such as price, volume, open interest and assorted volatility measures are a few types of market data that can provide cause and context for seemingly erratic market moves.

 In order to conduct a data mining operation with focus upon a specific market or security, the following inputs are required:

 - Computing power: Access to a personal computer with an adequate processor, hard-drive space and RAM is required.
 For instance, use of trading platforms such as Metatrader4 and Trading Station require a minimum of a 300 MHz processor, 256MB of RAM and 60 MB of available hard-drive space.
 Hardware requirements vary depending upon the trading software package, but as a general rule, the more power the better.

 - Data set: Selection of a specific time period, or quantity of data to be analyzed, is a key element of a useful study.
 Many broker-provided software packages furnish complimentary market data to the user, in addition the ability to purchase specialized data sets.

 - Query: Basic questions, typically in the form of customized algorithms, are necessary to begin deciphering data.

 A study of historical data pertaining to a security or market may prove to have predictive value.
 Concealed patterns, relationships and tendencies within the data may be identified and capitalized upon by future trading activities.